hyunjink12/blackscholes_pricing_v1/README.md

 ### T-Bills/Notes as "r"

-There is virtually zero default or credit risk since it is backed by the U.S. government.
+There is virtually zero default or credit risk since it's backed by the U.S. government.
 So why didn't I use T-Bonds?

 The Black-Scholes discounts future cash flows back to PV using e^(-rT).
 The rate *needs to reflect* what you could theoretically earn risk-free over the same period as your contract expiration (i.e., a 30-day contract should use a 30-day rate, not a 30 year rate).